By Teresa Currivan, LMFT, Parent Coach

 Once you’ve noticed signs of giftedness, make sure to seek help from professionals who know the difference between the gifted ranges and how this impacts all areas, not just education.
 It’s not unusual for me to get calls from parents of high-school-aged children who have had a trail of different diagnoses for their child.
 Understanding how your child learns and engages with the world as early as possible is the best gift you can give them.

-Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, coaches parents by phone at Help My Child Thrive Coaching, Teresa has been published on sites such as Mother.ly, Filter Free Parents, and is a blogger at GHF and Hoagies Gifted Education page.
+Teresa Currivan is a mother, licensed marriage and family therapist, and coaches parents by phone at Help My Child Thrive Coaching, Teresa has been published on sites such as Mother.ly, Filter Free Parents, and is a blogger at GHF and Hoagies Gifted Education page.
 She specializes in giftedness, twice exceptionality, educational fit, family dynamics, and gifted adults.
 She leads parent support groups for parents of these exceptional kids both privately and at Big Minds Unschool, a school in Pinole and Dublin, CA. She lives in the San Francisco, California Bay Area with her husband and son.
 You can find more articles on this website.
 Follow her on her Facebook at fb.me/TeresaCurrivanCoaching.

 You might also be interested in reading: